phuongdo/gflownet-blog/README.md

 ```

-In this blog, I will generate synthetic data for user profiles, item features, and interaction history to train the recommendation policy.
+Here, I will generate synthetic data for user profiles, item features, and interaction history to train the recommendation policy.
 The code for generating the data is available in the repository.

 1. Daily Recommendations simulate recommendations for users over a timeline.
 2. Session-Based Interactions allow us to model multiple touchpoints in a single user session.